 (3) Subsection (1) does not apply where the credit is provided by a linked credit provider of a supplier to a buyer as a result of an approach by the buyer to the credit provider which was not induced by the supplier.

-27. Operation of sections 25 and 26
+27. Operation of s.
+25 and 26

 The provisions of sections 25 and 26 —